gottacatchenall/ms_ptl/README.md

 - Rate of speciation
 - Rate of evolution
-- Trait dimensionality & correlation
+- Trait dimensionality & correlation across dimensions
 - Frequency of "punctuations" (i.e. perturbations to trait value at a speciation event)